B.C. funds 85 new paramedics, 22 ambulances as demand climbs - Sooke News Mirror

-The B.C. government is responding to a surge in 9-1-1 as calls as COVID-19 infection and activity restrictions recede, and the drug overdose crisis continues to grow.
+The B.C. government is responding to a surge in 911 calls as COVID-19 infection and activity restrictions recede, and the drug overdose crisis continues to grow.

 Dix said B.C. has hired 271 paramedics since the start of 2021, as the ambulance service has continued a move away from on-call positions to part-time and full-time staff, which were only 35 per cent of the workforce when he began as health minister.

-“When we call for help, we need to know help is on the way, and that it will arrive quickly,” Dix said July 14.
+“When we call for help, we need to know help is on the way, and that it will arrive quickly,” Dix said.

 Dix announced changes to the board of directors of B.C.
 Emergency Health Services, putting its focus entirely on the ambulance paramedic program and appointing former Vancouver Police Chief Jim Chu as board chair.
 A new chief ambulance officer is in charge of the service, with nurse and administrator Leanne Heppell appointed on an interim basis.